eriol726/share-ar-app/README.md

 # share-ar-app
 This app is an attempt to use the camera stream from a remote device into a AR scene on a responding device.
-The application code is a merge betwwen  https://codelabs.developers.google.com/codelabs/webrtc-web/ (for AR features) and https://github.com/vivek1794/webrtc-android-codelab (for sharing cameras)
+The application code is a merge between  https://codelabs.developers.google.com/codelabs/webrtc-web/ (for AR features) and https://github.com/vivek1794/webrtc-android-codelab (for sharing cameras)

 ## Instructions
 1. Replace the IP-adress in `phone/.../SignallingClient.java` and `tablet/.../SignallingClient.java` file with your current IP-adress.